mykelalvis/FATESRD/Other/fate-core-SRD.md

 [[Athletics]] is all but ubiquitous among every genre appropriate for Fate—it would only be unnecessary in a game that focused exclusively on interpersonal interaction and had no physical conflict.

 [[Overcome]]: [[Athletics]] allows you to overcome any obstacle that requires physical movement—jumping, running, climbing, swimming, etc. If it resembles something you'd do in the decathlon, you roll [[Athletics]].
-You use [[overcome]] actions with [[Athletics]] to move between zones in a conflict if there's a [[situation aspect]] or other obstacle in your way.
+You use [[Overcome]] actions with [[Athletics]] to move between zones in a conflict if there's a [[situation aspect]] or other obstacle in your way.
 You also roll [[Athletics]] to chase or race in any contests or challenges that rely on these types of activities.

 [[Create Advantage]]: When you're creating an advantage with [[Athletics]], you're jumping to high ground, running faster than the opponent can keep up with, or performing dazzling acrobatic maneuvers in order to confound your foes.